KTheMan/Mariner-Autoinstaller/README.md

 `sudo bash ./mariner.sh`

 Follow the prompts in the script, reboot, and run once more.
-You should see a different set of prompts on the second run
+You should see a different set of prompts on the second run.